-Moving from Bolivia to Chile on the coast of the Pacific Ocean was no easy matter.
+We left Bolivia on a train to Chile on the coast of the Pacific Ocean.
+It was no easy matter.
 For us it involved a long train ride across the world’s driest desert, with views of fascinating salt lakes, and with time consuming border crossing formalities.

 Friday 08.01.1988, Saturday 09.01.1988, Train from La Paz to Calama